FirelyTeam/firely-docs-firely-server/features/healthcheck.rst

 #.
 200 OK: Firely Server is up and running (but may still be blocked by a long running process).
 #.
 402 Payment Required: The license is expired or otherwise invalid.
 #.
-500 or higher: An unexpected error happened, the server is not running or not reachable (in the latter case the error actually comes from a component in front of Firely Server).
+500 or higher: An unexpected error happened, the server is not running or not reachable (in the latter case the error originates from a component in front of Firely Server).

 The ``$readiness`` operation may return one of these http status codes: